How to Start a Sandwich Shop

 While many sandwich shops are franchises, there’s also plenty of opportunity for independently owned shops.
 Because these stores are convenient meal options, they’re usually located in high-traffic retail areas.
 Most products are made to be consumed immediately, and these stores see a surge in business around lunch and dinner hours.

 According to IBIS World, the sandwich and sub store industry experienced 3.4% growth from 2014 through 2019.
 In 2015, the industry grew by 4.3%, and in 2017, the industry experienced a 6.0% growth.
 That growth was due to increased consumer confidence.
-Other factors driving the industry’s growth include the growing consumer awareness of health risks associated with high fat fast foods.
-Stores also released new menu items to support this interest and keep these new customers coming back.
+Other factors driving the industry’s growth include the growing consumer awareness of health risks associated with high-fat fast foods.
+Stores also released new menu items focusing on fresh ingredients to support this interest and keep these new customers coming back.

 As of 2019, the industry was valued at $25 billion.
 A total of 26,212 businesses employed 416,666 staff.
 Franchises including Subway, Jimmy John’s, Jersey Mike’s Subs, and Firehouse Subs held the largest shares of the market.